StevenPicache/Event-Reminder-Backend/README.md

 # Event-Reminder-Backend

-A small project to showcase my knowledge and skillsets
+The purpose of this project is to show understanding of Node, Express, Docker, and Sequelize

 ## Tech Stack